infinum/eightshift-docs/website/blog/2022-01-21-components-and-blocks.md

 ### Component

 **A component is like a blank slate, a template without context**.
-It doesn't know or even care for what it will be used.
+It doesn't know or even cares for what it will be used.
 Can you combine multiple simple components into one complex component?
 Absolutely!
 That's exactly what we'll do in the following example.

-Let's say we have a component which consists of an image and a heading.
+Let's say we have a component that consists of an image and a heading.
 Image and heading are two simple components that come with the theme out-of-the-box.

-Here are a few examples how this new component can be used:
+Here are a few examples of how this new component can be used:
 - displaying a post
 - displaying a user or an author
 - displaying a photo with the with the photographer's name
 - and many more...

 As you can already see, there are many ways you can use this component.
 What helps even more to expand the usability of this component are `attributes`.
-Lets say we have the following attributes:
+Let's say we have the following attributes:
 - `imagePosition` - left, right, top, bottom
 - `imageShape` - rectangular, circular
 - `imageWidth` - 25%, 50%, 75%